 PEAK Health and Fitness is a partnership between the College of Health and the Office of Wellness and Integrative Health at the University of Utah.
 PEAK offers a variety of workshops and seminars, health assessment and fitness testing, nutrition services, continuing education opportunities, and our popular employee fitness classes!

-There are many ways you can participate in our fitness classes this Spring!
+There are many ways you can participate in our fitness classes this Summer!

 - Single *In-Person Class